LiorGingi/Yotpo-Magento1-Catalog-Export-Plugin/README.md

 *The plugin supports Magento multi-store and product attribute codes for unique identifiers (UPC, ISBN, MPN and Brand).

-*There's a bug in some of the Magento 1.9.3 versions which throw an error that there was an error in caching cleanup when installing the plugin.
-You can disregard the error message, it's a bug with Magento and the plugin is still properly installed.
+*There's a bug in some of the Magento 1.9.3.X versions which throws an error that there was an issue in caching cleanup when installing the plugin.
+You can disregard the error message, the plugin is still properly installed.